 Gallery of images

-Capitoline museums, Palazzo dei Conservatori, area of the temple of Jupiter Capitolinus with statue of Hercules in gilded bronze (2nd century BC); photo: Shu
+Capitoline Museums, Palazzo dei Conservatori, area of the temple of Jupiter Capitolinus with a statue of Hercules in gilded bronze (2nd century BC); photo: Shu

 The Capitoline She-wolf bronze (5th century BC or medieval), detail; photo: Darren and Brad